Midhat Pasha: Grand Viziership

 Midhat Pasha was again appointed Grand Vizier, in place of Mehmed Rushdi Pasha, on 19 December 1876.
 When he was appointed, he promised to continue on the path of reform, and announced on 23 December 1876 that a constitution would be promulgated and a representative parliament established.
 Though not a member of the commission that drafted the constitution, he played an important part in its adoption.
-The constitution provided for equal rights for all citizens without distinction of race or creed, abolition of slavery, an independent judiciary based on civil (rather than religious) law, universal elementary education, and a bicameral parliament, with a Senate appointed by the Sultan and a directly elected Chamber of Deputies.
+The constitution guaranteed equal rights for all citizens without distinction of race or creed; the abolition of slavery; an independent judiciary based on civil (rather than religious) law; universal elementary education; and a bicameral parliament, with a Senate appointed by the Sultan and a directly elected Chamber of Deputies.
 Midhat Pasha asserted in the Nineteenth Century that "in Islam the principle of government rests upon bases essentially democratic, inasmuch as the sovereignty of the people is therein recognized."

 Popular support for the constitution began to plummet when it became known that it was to grant equal rights for non-Muslims.
 The softas, which had been Midhat's supporters just months earlier, became largely opposed.
 Midhat Pasha managed to pressure Abdul Hamid II into approving the constitution, but the Sultan was able to include the notorious article 113, which gave him the power to banish anyone from the empire without trial or other legal procedure.

 Abdul Hamid had no real interest in constitutionalism, and on 5 February 1877, he exiled Midhat Pasha.
 Sent to Brindisi on the imperial yacht, from there he visited France, Spain, Austria-Hungary and the United Kingdom, where he wrote memoranda supporting the Ottoman cause in the Russo-Turkish War of 1877–78, and a pamphlet defending Ottoman reforms.
 Midhat's popularity in Europe, coupled with British pressure, led Abdul Hamid to allow him to return from exile, and he arrived in Crete on 6 September 1878.